Beenetic-Studios/BeeneticToolkit/Documentation/Random/RandomNumberGeneratorBase.NextNormal(double,double).md

 ## RandomNumberGeneratorBase.NextNormal(double, double) Method

-Generates a normally distributed (Normal) random number with a specified mean and standard deviation.
+Generates a normally distributed random number with a specified mean and standard deviation.
-This method uses the Box-Muller transform to produce a Normal distribution.
+This method uses the Box-Muller transform to produce a normal distribution.
 It throws an [System.ArgumentException](https://docs.microsoft.com/en-us/dotnet/api/System.ArgumentException 'System.ArgumentException') if the standard deviation is negative.

 ```csharp